Map month

 Further information

-• The 1906 map of Lambton is from a real estate poster in the University of Newcastle Cultural Collections photo archive on Flickr.
+• The 1906 map of Lambton is from a real estate poster in the University of Newcastle Special Collections photo archive on Flickr.
 There are over 800 other real estate posters from this era in their collection, and to assist in locating items from particular areas, using Google Maps I have put together a visual index to the historical real estate maps.

 • Although the 1906 map shows the Waratah Colliery railway line still in place, it seems that by this time it was no longer in use.
 Back in November 1904 the Mayor of Lambton suggested that the Waratah Coal Company be asked to remove a length or two of rails where the old quarry rail-way crossed the Waratah-road.”